This text is translated into Russian by google automatic human level neural machine.

 After that, the Japanese public-private partnership began to show increased attention to the possibility of using the NSR, highlighting the following key points: reducing travel time and transportation costs; Hokkaido, with its ports, can become the front gate of this important transport artery; aggravation of the contradictions of the interested countries over the spaces and resources of the Arctic.

 The first step was the actions of the Japanese Foreign Ministry, aimed at drawing attention to Japan from the countries of the Arctic Council.

-This task seems to be solved in 2018 year, when the transportation of liquefied gas from the Yamal peninsula on the Arctic coast in Siberia will begin on a regular basis.
-The line for delivery of gas produced in this Siberian and Arctic region will be serviced by the largest Japanese maritime carrier MITSUI OSK Lines Ltd. The gas will be delivered to Japan and other countries of Northeast Asia and to European countries.
-The annual volume of transportation of liquefied gas is forecasted at 3 million tons.
+This task, it seems, will be solved in 2018, when the transportation of liquefied gas from the Yamal Peninsula to the Arctic coast in Siberia will begin on a regular basis.
+The line for the delivery of gas produced in this Siberian and Arctic region will be served by the largest Japanese sea carrier "MITSUI OSK Lines Ltd." Gas will be delivered both to Japan and other countries of Northeast Asia and to European countries.
+The annual volume of transportation of liquefied gas is projected at 3 million tons.

 Scientific research of the Arctic seas